-When we were researching things to do in Hamburg, a small museum caught our eye with a different proposal.
+While researching things to do in Hamburg, a small museum caught our eye with a different proposal.
 Called Deutsches Zusatzstoffmuseum, the German Food Additives Museum is dedicated to explaining the use of various chemicals and other substances that are present in the food that we eat every day.
-If you have been following Fotostrasse for a while, you know that we like to explore unusual places, this small museum was precisely what we were looking for.

 The German Food Additives Museum tries to shine a light on a large number of additives that are hidden away in the food that we eat daily.
 From dyes to emulsifiers, stabilizers to preservatives, everything that we eat has some unnatural chemical that is pretty much unknown to the average consumer.